 Some are super easy.
 Jade, for example, survives under- or over-watering, starts readily from cuttings, seldom gets pests, loves sun but tolerates shade, and will grow indoors or out if protected from freezing temps.

-This may surprise you, but a succulent I’ve seen in gardens from Miami to Honolulu and everywhere in-between—including Phoenix—is from South Africa: elephant’s food (Portulacaria afra).
+This may surprise you, but a succulent I've seen in gardens from Miami to Honolulu and everywhere in-between---including Phoenix---is from South Africa: elephant's food (Portulacaria afra).
+Learn more about it.

 Haworthias (related to aloes) make terrific terrarium succulents.
 This one, from my "Stunning Succulent Arrangements" online Craftsy class, features Haworthia attenuata 'Variegata'.
 (Yes you can grow succulents in nondraining containers.
 This one, on my kitchen counter near a window, gets a mere 1/4 cup of water monthly.)